coder3101/virtualjudge-gui/README.md

 - libicui18n.so.56
 - libicuuc.so.56
 - libicudata.so.56

-Apart from these libraries it also depends upon following shared librariess of linux.

-- linux-vdso.so.1
-- libgtk3-nocsd.so.0
-- libpthread.so.0
-- libstdc++.so.6
-- libgcc_s.so.1
-- libc.so.6
-- ld-linux-x86-64.so.2
-- libdl.so.2
-- libGL.so.1
-- libm.so.6
-- libz.so.1
-- libgthread-2.0.so.0
-- libglib-2.0.so.0
-- libGLX.so.0
-- libGLdispatch.so.0
-- libpcre.so.3
-- libX11.so.6
-- libxcb.so.1
-- libXau.so.6
-- libXdmcp.so.6
-- libbsd.so.0
-- librt.so.1

 We Provide all the Qt shared libraries along with the executable in the `libs/` directory.
 In order for dynamic linker to correctly link all the shared libraries you need to tell the linker where to look for the libs.
 By default the dynamic linker does not looks in the current working directory.